ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 - `sdk list java`
     - see all java versions available to install, which are installed, and which one is currently used
 - `sdk default java 17.0.6-tem` - set default java version for all shells
+- `sdk config`  - will open to edit the default config file